-Tekla Online services use Trimble Identity for identification.
+Tekla Online services, including online licensing, use Trimble Identity for identification.
 You can use your Trimble Identity with other Trimble services, such as Trimble Connect and SketchUp 3D Warehouse.

-Each organization has at least one account administrator, who is responsible for managing the organization group used in Tekla Online services.
-Several people in your organization can be administrators.
+Each organization has at least one account administrator, who is responsible for managing the Tekla Onlineorganization (group) used in Tekla Online services.
+Several people in your company can be administrators.
 The first user is invited by a Trimble representative, and that person is then responsible for adding other users and administrators as necessary.

 As an administrator, you:

-- Invite or approve employees to your organization's user group to allow them maintenance user access in all Tekla Online services.
+- Invite or approve employees to your company's Tekla Online organization to allow them unrestricted access in all Tekla Online services.

 - Add external license users.

-- Select who has access to your organization's Online licenses.
+- Select who has access to your company's Tekla Structures subscriptions.

-- Remove people from your organization's user group when they no longer belong to your organization.
+- Remove people from your company's employee group when they no longer belong to your company.

-For more information on recommended operating system and hardware specifications, see Tekla Structures 2019 Hardware Recommendations.
+For information about recommended operating system and hardware specifications, see Tekla Structures 2022 hardware recommendations.

 Installing Tekla Structures

 You can download Tekla Structures software and environments from Tekla Downloads.
 To have the latest software in use, we recommend that you install the latest service pack of Tekla Structures.
 Service packs include improvements and fixes to the latest or to a previous main version or service pack of Tekla Structures.
-Service packs are available for all users with a valid maintenance contract.
+Service packs are available for all users with a valid maintenance contract or subscription.

-You need to install Tekla Structures with administrator rights.
+You must install Tekla Structures with administrator rights.

-When you use centralized installation to install Tekla Structures on the client computers, the end users do not necessary need administrator rights.
+When you do a centralized installation, the end users do not need administrator rights for the installation.

 Installing Tekla Structures centrally across the company network saves time in a large company when there are many Tekla Structures users.

 Centralized installation allows you to run the Tekla Structures installation silently in the background so that the users do not see the installation wizard dialog boxes.
-For detailed information on centralized installation, see Centralized distribution of Tekla Structures 2019.
+For detailed information about centralized installation, see Centralized distribution of Tekla Structures 2022.